percona/pmm-doc/docs/get-started/roles-and-permissions/access_roles.md

     ![!](../../_images/PMM_access_control_role_name.png)

-4. Select the following from the dropdowns for metrics access:
+4. Select the following from the drop-downs for metrics access:
     - Label
     - Operator
     - Value of the label.